orbeon/orbeon-forms-doc/XForms-~-Error-Handling.md

 _NOTE: Like before, non-XForms errors typically are fatal during page load.
 These include errors in XML pipelines, XSLT transformations outside of XForms, and other unexpected Java exceptions in Orbeon Forms._

+## Errors during form minteraction

+By default, such errors are logged at WARNING level and then shown to the user in a dialog.
+The user can then close the dialog and try to continue working with the page.
+There is no guarantee that further actions on the form will work, but at least the user can try.
 ## Configuration properties

 ### Error dialog